OpenHUTB/carla_doc/docs/tuto_A_add_vehicle.md

 __5. Configure the Animation Blueprint.__

-To ease the process of configuring the animation blueprint, we will copy an existing one from a native CARLA vehicle:
+To ease the process of configuring the animation blueprint, we will copy an existing one from a native Carla vehicle:

 >1.
-Go to `Content/Carla/Static/Vehicle` and choose any CARLA vehicle folder.
+Go to `Content/Carla/Static/Vehicle` and choose any Carla vehicle folder.
 Open its Animation Blueprint.
 - In the **_My Blueprint_** panel, double click on **_AnimGraph_**.
 You will see the graph come up in the viewport.
 - Click and drag to select the **_Mesh Space Ref Pose_**, **_Wheel Handler_**, and **_Component To Local_** components.
 Right-click and select **_Copy_**.
 - Go back to your own vehicle Animation Blueprint and paste the copied contents into the graph area.